Common tern: Food and feeding

 The common tern preferentially hunts fish 5–15 cm long.
 The species caught depend on what is available, but if there is a choice, terns feeding several chicks will take larger prey than those with smaller broods.
 The proportion of fish fed to chicks may be as high as ninety-five per cent in some areas, but invertebrate prey may form a significant part of the diet elsewhere.
 This may include worms, leeches, molluscs such as small squid, and crustaceans (prawns, shrimp and mole crabs).
 In freshwater areas, large insects may be caught, such as beetles, cockchafers and moths.
 Adult insects may be caught in the air, and larvae picked from the ground or from the water surface.
 Prey is caught in the bill and either swallowed head-first, or carried back to the chicks.
 Occasionally, two or more small fish may be carried simultaneously.
 When adults take food back to the nest, they recognise their young by call, rather than visual identification.

 The common tern may attempt to steal fish from Arctic terns, but might itself be harassed by kleptoparasitic skuas, laughing gulls, roseate terns, or by other common terns while bringing fish back to its nest.
 In one study, two males whose mates had died spent much time stealing food from neighbouring broods.

 Terns normally drink in flight, usually taking seawater in preference to freshwater, if both are available.
 Chicks do not drink before fledging, reabsorbing water, and, like adults, excreting excess salt in a concentrated solution from a specialised nasal gland.
 Fish bones and the hard exoskeletons of crustaceans or insects are regurgitated as pellets.
 Adults fly off the nest to defecate, and even small chicks walk a short distance from the scrape to deposit their faeces.
-Adults attacking animals or humans will often defecate as they dive, often successfully fouling the intruder.
+Adults attacking animals (including humans) will often defecate as they dive, often successfully fouling the intruder.